mantidproject/documents/Project-Management/ILL/Event_NeXus_ILL.md

 ## File Structure

-The event NeXus files are generally identical to the non-event NeXus files, with additional entries for the event data, but all other information recorded as for histogram only NeXus files.
+The event NeXus files are generally identical to the non-event NeXus files, with additional entries for the event data, but all other information, including histograms, is recorded as for standard NeXus files.
 Hence they can be loaded either with LoadEventNeXus or the usual loader for the files.
 At the SNS event files are denoted by ending in `_event.nxs`.

 The `NXevent_data` class needs to be created within the NeXus file, this can be created alongside the normal histogram data.
 For example the SNS `/entry/bankN` is used for the `NXdata` class and `/entry/bankN_events` is used, where N is the bank number.
 ISIS have a single `NXevent_data` class in their NeXus files, which is always written to `/raw_data_1/detector_1_events`, while SNS write one `NXevent_data` class per bank.